carlosvin/carlosvin.github.io/posts/react-typescript-parcel.en.md

  - run development server: `yarn start`
  - generate a production bundle: `yarn build`

-## Add scripts to run Parcel

 There is another approach described in [Parcel documentation](https://en.parceljs.org/getting_started.html) that consists of installing Parcel globally.

 I've opted for more isolated approach that affects only project you are working on, you just install Parcel as `devDependency`.
 There is a tiny drawback, you can't just run `parcel index.html`, because it is not installed in your system, but in `node_modules`.

 There is a simple way to run any binary installed in `node_modules`, you can just run `npx parcel index.html`.

-I like more to define build steps in `package.json` file, so you can have well defined commands to build your project.
+I like more to define build steps in `package.json` file, so you can have well defined commands more suited to build your project.
+You can also use these commands as documentation how to build your project.

 ## Configure Typescript (optional)
 Create a `tsconfig.json` file.